Corydalis lineariloba

 with petioles are of a bi- or tri-ternate compound leaf; leaflets

-are ovoid to lanceolate and aperture in three to four.
-Bracts are
+are oval to lanceolate and have an aperture of three to four.
+Bracts

-generally with dentations or incisions on margins.
-Stem tops set
+are generally with dentations or incisions on the margins.
+Stem tops